How to Take Care of Your Teeth in a World with No Dentist

 What would you do if something far more sinister than the coronavirus were to show up, no longer leaving you the option to head to the dentist for your 6-month cleaning?
 Your dentist’s office may be forced into a position to close its doors for an indefinite amount of time.

-You’d be left having to fend for yourself when comes to proper dental preventive care, which would be a very bad thing for many people, considering some of their poor teeth cleaning habits.
-Fortunately for you, I have a few tips that you might find useful.
-Here’s how to take care of your teeth in a world with no dentist.
+Unless you can find a new dentist you trust, you’d have to fend for yourself regarding proper dental preventive care.
+That would be an unfortunate situation for many people.
+It’s too bad, but many people don’t place much value on teeth cleaning and general dental health.
+Fortunately for you, I have a few tips that you might find helpful.
+Here’s how to care for your teeth without a dentist.

 Always Brush Your Teeth Before Bed

-This one may seem like a no-brainer.
-After all, we’ve been taught this ever since we were kids, but you’d be surprised how many people hop into bed without doing it.
-The most important time of the day to brush your teeth happens to be at night.
+This one may seem like a no-brainer for routine dental care.
+After all, we’ve been taught this since we were kids, but you’d be surprised how many people hop into bed without doing it.
+The most critical time of the day to brush your teeth is at night so you don’t leave food, sugar, and other detrimental substances on the surface of your teath overnight.

-That’s because you’ve had a full day of eating foods that have formed plaque in your mouth, which can cause bad breath and bacteria to lurk in the mouth and between the teeth.
-Going to bed without brushing would be an incredibly poor decision on your part.
+That’s because you’ve had a full day of eating foods that have formed plaque in your mouth, which can cause dental problems like bad breath and bacteria to lurk in the mouth and between the teeth.
+Going to bed without brushing would be a bad decision on your part.
+(I’m guilty of this sometimes; we’re all human).

-You should also consider the practice of brushing your teeth at least 2 times a day, and don’t forget to brush your tongue.
+You should also consider the practice of brushing your teeth at least 2 times a day, morning and night to prevent infection, and don’t forget to brush your tongue.
 Toothbrushes are a great item to stock up on as well.
 Toothbrushes

 Flossing Your Teeth is Critical

-There are those who are pretty good about brushing their teeth at least two times a day on a regular basis but fail desperately when it comes to the practice of flossing their teeth.
-Believe it or not, flossing is just as important as brushing your teeth, because it’s critical to clear out the food that’s stuck in between your teeth.
+Some are good about regularly brushing their teeth at least twice a day, but fail desperately when flossing them.
+Believe it or not, flossing is just as important as brushing your teeth because it’s critical to clear out the food stuck between your teeth and gums.
+I confess I hate flossing; my dental hygienist knows it.
+LOL!

-Flossing your teeth also helps stimulate your gums, while lowering inflammation.
-It also helps to reduce plaque and prevent cavities from building up in between your teeth.
+Flossing your teeth also helps stimulate your gum tissue while lowering inflammation.
+It also helps reduce plaque and prevent cavities from building up between your teeth.
+If you have some gum bleeding when you brush them, you probably aren’t flossing enough or effectively.
+Flossing can reduce the risk of your gums swelling and the advent of gingivitis.

 Fluoride Toothpaste May be the Way to Go

-Fluoride has received a lot of scrutiny over the past few years because of the other health concerns that it is known to cause, but fluoride is still considered to be the best preventative chemical defense against tooth decay.
+Fluoride has received a lot of scrutiny over the past few years because of the other health concerns that it is known to cause.
+However, fluoride is still considered the best preventative chemical defense against tooth decay and to protect tooth enamel.

-This type of toothpaste does a wonderful job of fighting germs and bacteria that can cause decay, but it also creates a protective barrier around your teeth.
+Toothpaste with fluoride does an excellent job of fighting germs and bacteria that can cause decay but also creates a protective barrier around your teeth.

 Stock Up on Mouthwash

-In a world without dentists, more and more people’s mouths are going to start smelling more fowl than ever before.
-It may be a good idea for you to stock up on minty fresh mouthwash so that you’re not one of them.
+In a world without dentists, more and more people’s mouths will start smelling more fowl than ever before.
+Stocking up on minty fresh mouthwash may be a good idea as you strive for good oral hygiene.

 Chew Sugar-Free Gum

-Chewing sugar-free gum can also help freshen your breath and remove bits of food that are stuck in between your teeth.
-It gets your saliva working in overdrive, which helps remove bacteria from your teeth even easier.
+Chewing sugar-free gum can also help freshen your breath and remove bits of food stuck between your teeth.
+It gets your saliva working in overdrive, which helps remove bacteria from your teeth even more quickly.
+We all know that sugar can hurt teeth, so choose sugar-free varieties whenever possible.

 Drink More Water

 You may be wondering how drinking more water has anything to do with the health of your teeth, but it does.
 Water is the number one fluid that your body needs for good overall health, but also for your oral health.
-Water helps to wash out acids and some of the stickiness off of our teeth caused by drinking beverages and certain acidic foods.
+Water helps wash out acids and some of the stickiness off our teeth caused by drinking beverages and certain acidic foods.
+I recently read an article that suggested you leave the toothpaste residue on your teeth for a while after brushing rather than rinsing it off.
+It gives the toothpaste more time to treat the teeth.

 Eat Less Sugar

-Sugar may taste wonderfully sweet to our taste buds, but it’s harmful and can do a lot of damage to our teeth and gums.
-Our saliva glands do a wonderful job washing down most foods from our teeth, but sugar is too sticky.
-When sugar sits in our mouths, it converts into an acid that begins to eat away at the enamel on our teeth.
+Sugar may taste wonderfully sweet to our taste buds, but it’s harmful and can damage our teeth and gums.
+Our saliva glands wash down most foods from our teeth, but sugar is too sticky.
+When sugar sits in our mouths, it converts into an acid that eats away at the enamel and can harm our teeth.

 Eventually, cavities will start to form, and there’s also a greater risk for gum disease to take root.
-The best thing that you can do in a world without dentists, is to watch and limit the amount of acidic and sugary foods that you are consuming.
+The best thing you can do in a world without dentists is to watch and limit the amount of acidic and sugary foods you consume.
 So try your best to cut down on soda pop, sweets, and processed foods.

 Stop Smoking

-I know I’m going to offend a number of people on this one, but it’s my job to inform you.
-Smoking only increases the risk of you having gum disease, or even oral cancer later on down the road.
+I know I will offend some people, but it’s my job to inform you.
+Smoking only increases the risk of having gum disease or even oral cancer later on down the road.

 Tobacco even makes your teeth turn an unappealing shade of yellow.
-This goes for all tobacco products, including chew, cigars, pipes, snuff, and of course cigarettes.
+This goes for all tobacco products, including chew, cigars, pipes, snuff, vaping, and, of course, cigarettes.

 Final Word

-Taking care of your teeth is more than just about brushing and flossing them regularly.
-Your gums and tongue also play a huge role in the overall health of your mouth, so don’t forget to brush there as well.
+Caring for your teeth is more than just brushing and flossing them regularly.
+Your gums and tongue also play a massive role in the overall health of your mouth, so don’t forget to brush there as well.
 A world with no dentist isn’t a fun one!
+I know a lot of people who have to deal with dentures every day, and they’ve voiced their discomfort and frustration from having to deal with them.
+It’s also especially important for those who wear braces to take special care of their teeth.
+Your orthodontist may not be available when you need them in an emergency.

-A healthier diet that contains less sugar, along with drinking more water, is another great way to improve your teeth.
-If we are ever put in a position again where you’re not able to visit your dentist, these simple practices will keep your mouth healthier and better protected against cavities and other oral health problems.
+A healthier diet containing less sugar and drinking more water is another excellent way to improve teeth.
+Suppose you are ever put in a position again where you can’t visit your dentist.
+These simple practices will keep your mouth healthier and better protected against cavities and other oral health problems like abscesses.
 May God Bless this world, Linda

 Copyright Images: Dentist Room and Chair Deposit photos_27616635_s-2019